0x1Jar/SubKrek/README.md

 SubTahu is a high-performance, asynchronous subdomain discovery tool written in Rust.
 It combines modern subdomain scanning techniques with historical data from the Wayback Machine to provide comprehensive domain reconnaissance capabilities.

+## Description

+SubTahu is designed to help security professionals, researchers, and developers discover subdomains for a given domain.
+It leverages concurrent scanning and integrates with the Wayback Machine to provide a comprehensive view of a domain's subdomain landscape.

 ## What's New

+-   **Version 0.1.0:** Initial release of SubTahu.
 -   **Enhanced Scanning Engine:** Improved subdomain validation and scanning for faster and more accurate results.
 -   **Wayback Machine Integration:** Fetch historical subdomain data from the Wayback Machine to uncover hidden subdomains.
 -   **Customizable Concurrency:** Adjust the number of concurrent connections to optimize scanning speed.